Close×

 Surface type: Concrete

-Production challenges: The Olympic Stadium is considering planting vegetation in part of the space.
-We therefore suggest that the artist only work on 1,000 square feet divided into 10 sections spread evenly across the entire length.
+Production considerations: The Olympic Stadium plans to add greenery to a portion of the space.
+We therefore propose that the artist work on only 1,000 square feet, divided into 10 sections distributed evenly along the entire length.

 Estimated completion time: approximately 10 days